evannetwork/evannetwork.github.io/dev/security.md

 # Permissioning and Smart Contract Access Delegation (SCAD)

 ## About
-The safety and integrity of your files and information is always paramount.
-It is furthermore imperative to have a reliable permissioning system in place, in order to facilitate access to crucial content.
+Smart contracts are pivotal to everything happening on evan.
+Almost every feature on the platform utilizes smart contracts in one way or the other.
+Naturally, security surrounding smart contracts is a top priority on the evan.network.

-Since evan.network is an open ecosystem involving many participants, permissions sometimes have to be given trans organizational (allowing externals to access internal company data), adding another level of complexity.
+Since evan.network is an open ecosystem involving many participants, permissions at times have to be given trans organizational (allowing externals to access internal company data), adding yet another level of complexity.

 With that mind the SCAD (Smart Contract Access Delegation) is built around certain main concepts:
 - prevent malicious contract manipulation
 - prevent contract content from being illegally accessed by third parties
 - granularly define access and role definitions

-In terms of usability, this mechanism is also designed to make interaction with smart contracts not only secure, but also as swift as possible.
+In terms of usability, this mechanism is furthermore designed to make interaction with smart contracts not only secure, but also as swift as possible.

-Usually, parties wishing to engage each other on the evan.network have to exchange their respective keys first, which is a manual process.
+Usually, parties wishing to engage each other on the evan.network have to exchange their keys first, which is a manual process.

 Through the smart contract delegation system different parties can avoid having to go through this tedious process for every shred of data, thereby enabling a dynamic and flexible workflow.